felipepimentab/tiresias-fw/README.md

 ## ☕️ Introduction

 Welcome to the **Tiresias Firmware** repository!
-This repository contains the source code and associated files for the firmware used in the Tiresias project, a Brazilian research initiative conducted at [EESC-USP](https://www.eesc.usp.br/) by MSc students.
-The goal of the Tiresias project is to develop a free and open-source national technology for hearing aid applications using off-the-shelf components.
+This repository contains the source code and associated files for the firmware used in the [Tiresias Project](https://tiresias-docs.vercel.app), a Brazilian research initiative conducted at [EESC-USP](https://www.eesc.usp.br/) by MSc students.
+The goal of the Tiresias Project is to develop a free and open-source national technology for hearing aid applications using off-the-shelf components.

-The firmware is designed for the Nordic Semiconductor's **nRF5340 SoC**, running the **Zephyr RTOS**, and integrating the Analog Devices' **ADAU1787 audio codec**.
+The firmware is designed for the Nordic Semiconductor's [nRF5340 SoC](https://www.nordicsemi.com/Products/nRF5340), running the [Zephyr RTOS](https://www.zephyrproject.org), and integrating the Analog Devices' [ADAU1787 audio codec](https://www.analog.com/en/products/adau1787.html).

 ## 📚 Project Overview

 ### About the Tiresias Project

-The Tiresias project is an innovative effort to create an open-source and accessible hearing aid solution tailored to the needs of the Brazilian population.
+The Tiresias Project is an innovative effort to create an open-source and accessible hearing aid solution tailored to the needs of the Brazilian population.
 Our aim is to reduce dependency on expensive proprietary technologies by leveraging widely available components and state-of-the-art design practices.

 ### Key Features